jamuc/crep/Readme.md

 👷🏼 In case you want to use a different crash source - feel free to add on, we are looking forward to your pull request, we'd love to help!

+You can help by doing any of the following:

+- Reviewing pull requests
+- Bringing ideas for the new features
+- Answering questions on issues
+- Improving documentation

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant code](http://contributor-covenant.org/) of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).